Dhonowlgos

 Dhonowlgos was thrust into a war by Helreich through a calculated use of gunboat diplomacy.
 Helreich, wielding its superior navy, blockaded Dhonowlgos from its colony and harassed its coasts, compelling the nation to acknowledge Helreich's demands.
 Enticed by promises of territorial gains and technology transfers, Dhonowlgos reluctantly joined the conflict.
 The alternative was a devastating bombardment of their coastal towns and colonial transfer fleet by the Helreich navy.

 In the first two years, Dhonowlgos engaged in minor skirmishes, using this period to upgrade its military and fleet with Helreich technology and tactics.
-The Hlrike warriors quickly distinguished themselves on the battlefield, demonstrating their formidable prowess.
+The Hlirke warriors quickly distinguished themselves on the battlefield, demonstrating their formidable prowess.
 By the fourth year, Dhonowlgos was operating independently on a larger scale, culminating in the invasion of the Vindkysten coast—a region where Helreich had reached a stalemate.

 The Wolgos forces advanced through the Blue Mountain Ridge, pushing deep into Mörenburg and opening these regions to Helreich annexation.
 They expanded their operations to distant regions like Nestor and Thulthania, but their brutality soon became a significant concern.
 Helreich and its allies grew increasingly suspicious of the Wolgos, who showed a blatant disregard for the rules and morals of war.
 The Vindkysten coast suffered catastrophic losses, with over sixty percent of its population perishing due to Wolgos brutality and scorched-earth tactics.